[-] MystValkyrie 1 points 2 minutes ago

 And now just three short years of being fully out and on hormones, it's all being taken away and I genuinely don't know where I'll be in four years or whether I'll be alive.

 There's probably nothing after this, and this is the only life I get.
+I never get to be a cis woman.
 I can't have my own consciousness if reincarnation is real.
 If the Christian god is real, then at worst I have being turned into a genderless angel-thing and being stripped of my womanhood in heaven, or hell at best.
 I'm not saying being born a cis woman would solve all my problems.
 I've dealt with sexism too and know how harmful it is.
 But I don't think I will ever get to live a normal life, and now at almost 30, I don't think trans people will ever achieve social acceptance in my lifetime.
 Things keep going worse, and our most influential trans person in office says we need to slow down trans acceptance.

 I think a lot about the concept of people just living, wanting to do things but who end up just working and being tired, and then dying before they get to accomplish any of the things they wanted to achieve in life.
 At this point, I've whittled down all my life goals to just two things: get married to my fiance and make some piece of art that someone says they liked, even though I'm so far behind and it wouldn't be very good.